 I may never be able to shake the memory of the first time I saw my grandmother without breast.
 We were in Jamaica for the whole summer and I was only 10 years old.
 She was changing her shirt and my back was facing her as I watched television.
 To her surprise, I turned around to ask her a question and saw her bare chest with scars that looked so painful; stitched up to shield where her breast used to be.

-Walking along the streets of New York can make the most unattractive girl feel beautiful.
+Walking along the streets of New York can make the most unattractive girl (and I mean this respectfully) feel beautiful.
 There’s always that construction worker, dope boy, or high school junior who thinks he has a chance.
 Men are socialized to “holler” at a woman when they like what they see.
-Women are socialized to play hard to get, try to ignore the comments and continue with their day.
-The new way women cope with the sometime unwarranted attention is by plugging in their head phones and turning the volume up high.
+Women are socialized to play hard to get, try to ignore the comments, and continue with their day.
+The way some women cope with the unwarranted attention is by plugging in their headphones in and turning up the volume high.